TSpeech-Hub/whisper_realtime_server/README.md

 ## TODO
 - [x] Rapidfuzz token confirmation
+- [x] grpc implementation
+- [ ] Secure grpc connections
 - [ ] Custom enviroment setup
-- [ ] grpc implementation
 - [ ] remove unused packages in Dockerfile and requirements

 ## FIXED
 - [x] Server fail to always return indipendent ports on concurrent requests now fixed
+- [x] Send back last confirmed token when client send silent audio for a prolonged time (or no human speech audio)
+- [x] Rarely other client words can end in others buffer
+- [x] `MultiProcessingFasterWhisperASR` and the Grpc Speech to text services can get stuck with high number of streaming active concurrently (10 to 20)

 ## KNOWN BUGS - UNKNOWN CAUSE
-- [ ] Rarely other client words can end in others buffer
-- [ ] `MultiProcessingFasterWhisperASR` and the `ParallelOnlineASRProcessor` instances can get stuck with high number of streaming active concurrently (10 to 20)
+- [ ] Random words like `ok` or `thank you` are transcribed when client stays silent